 NEW IN R20

-If the current sample is used to render a shadow, a positive result of 1 or TRUE will be output, otherwise 0 or FALSE will be output.
+If the current ray is used to compute a shadow, a positive result of 1 or TRUE will be output, otherwise 0 or FALSE will be output.

 If Global Illumination is enabled in the Render Settings menu, a positive result of 1 or TRUE will be output if the render sample is used for Global Illumination.
 This makes it possible to create completely new effects, e.g., a material that only generates light while Global Illumination is being calculated.
 For the subsequent normal rendering process, this luminance can then automatically remain turned off to display a normal shaded area.

-If the material currently being calculated is visible in a reflection, a positive result will be output at these locations for the refraction sample.
+If the material currently being calculated is visible in a reflection, a positive result will be output at these locations.

 If the material lies behind a transparent object, a positive result will be output in these areas.
 For this, the transparent material must have a refraction index not equal to 1.0.
 Areas masked using the alpha properties of a given material are not included.
 These areas can be queried via the Camera output.